dan-tripp/nvda-add-on-data-ssml/README.md

 		<tr valign="top">
 			<th scope="row">Up/down arrow nav is different due to junk characters
 			<td>The worst technique.
 Noticeable.
 			<td>Tied for second-test technique.
-Might be equivalent to the best technique.
-I didn't notice it, but there might be cases that I'm missing.
+It's different, in theory, but the difference is not noticeable to me.
+But there might be cases that I'm missing.
 			<td>The best technique.
 The JS adds no junk characters here.
 			<td>Tied for second-best technique.
 		</tr>